Rlin415/rlin415.github.io/_posts/2015-12-03-Data-Structures.md

 A good example of when you might use a queue is while implementing a media player.
 When a user clicks on a song in the media player you would want that media player to "enqueue" that song to the queue so that it becomes the first song in line to play.
 We want all previous songs the user clicked on to play AFTER the song that was most recently clicked on by the user.
-That's why we want to add things to the front of the data structure instead of the back like in a stack.
+That's why we want to add things to the front of the data structure instead of the back like we would in a stack.
 After the song in the front of the line is finished playing, we want to "dequeue" it out of the queue so the song after it plays.